BSP Launches 2026 With First Rate Cut

 Governor Remolona's Stance

 BSP Governor Eli Remolona has indicated that the door remains open for additional interest rate reductions throughout 2026.
 In recent statements, Remolona emphasized the central bank's commitment to supporting economic growth while maintaining its inflation objectives.
-This measured approach suggests the BSP will continue monitoring economic conditions closely and adjust policy as necessary to balance competing priorities.

 Market Expectations for 2026

 Economist forecasts overwhelmingly support further monetary easing.
-A February poll conducted between February 10-16 surveyed 27 economists, with 25 of them—representing more than 90 percent of respondents—predicting that the central bank would trim its overnight borrowing rate by another 25 basis points to 4.25 percent.
-Looking at the broader year, analysts anticipate a cumulative reduction of approximately 50 basis points from BSP key rates throughout 2026 as the central bank seeks to stimulate economic activity.
+A February poll conducted between February 10-16 surveyed 27 economists, with 25 of them—representing more than 90 percent of respondents—predicting another 25 basis point reduction to 4.25 percent.

 Inflation Outlook and Policy Goals